axibase/atsd/tutorials/getting-started-insert.md

 ### Sending Values at a Specific Time

-Open a terminal and send a single value with a specific `datetime` into the [Series: Insert](../api/data/series/insert.md) endpoint.
+Open command prompt and send a single value with a specific `datetime` into the [Series: Insert](../api/data/series/insert.md) endpoint.
 Replace `<username>` with your username.

 ```bash
 curl https://atsd_hostname:8443/api/v1/series/insert \